meditationstuff/protocol_1/index.md

 		* <a id="188h" href="#epistemic-aesthetic-rigor-stub">epistemic-aesthetic rigor [stub]</a>
 		* <a id="188ah" href="#calling-word-salad-phenomenon">calling word salad phenomenon</a>
 		* <a id="188bh" href="#brief-notes-and-qualifiers">brief notes and qualifiers</a>
+		* <a id="188ch" href="#path-dependent-mediate-conclusions-and-provisionalities">path-dependent mediate conclusions and provisionalities</a>
+		* <a id="188dh" href="#the-aboutness-experience-directly-itself">the aboutness experience directly itself (note---this is very general and could also go in 'lists and more' proper)</a>
 	* <a id="189h" href="#relating">relating</a>
 		* <a id="190h" href="#in-relationship-foreclosing-legacy-of-past-interact">in-relationship foreclosing legacy of past interaction [stub]</a>
 	* <a id="191h" href="#creating">creating</a>